Bassett Furniture Industries (BSET)

 Capital Expenditures

-- For fiscal 2022, anticipated capital expenditures were approximately $25 million to $30 million, with about half allocated to purchasing and renovating a new retail store site and repositioning two other retail locations, and the remainder for expanding and upgrading outdoor furniture manufacturing facilities, technology, and other manufacturing upgrades.
+- For fiscal year 2022, anticipated capital expenditures were approximately $25 million to $30 million, with roughly half allocated to the purchase and renovation of new retail stores and repositioning existing locations.
+The remaining expenditures for 2022 were designated for expanding and upgrading outdoor furniture manufacturing facilities in Alabama, alongside investments in technology and other manufacturing enhancements within the wholesale segment.

 Latest Trefis Analyses